jboss-developer/jboss-eap-quickstarts/numberguess/README.md

 Technologies: CDI, JSF
 Summary: Demonstrates the use of CDI 1.0 and JSF 2.0 Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *JSF 2.0* in *JBoss Enterprise Application Platform 6.1* or later.
+This example demonstrates the use of *CDI 1.0* and *JSF 2.0* in Red Hat JBoss Enterprise Application Platform.

 There is a tutorial for this quickstart in the [Getting Started Developing Applications Guide](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/NumberguessQuickstart/).

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven